 Grades in the Capstone are reported in Table 3.
-Grades of A and B earned by all but two students.
+Grades of A and B earned by most of the students and only two showed extremely weak performance.

 Advising.

 Results of the advising survey for Fall '10 are reported in Table 6.
 Items were scored on a 5-point scale from 1 = Very Dissatisfied to 5 = Very Satisfied.
 For all items, the average was between a rating of "Satisfied" and a rating of "Very Satisfied."
 (These averages are across all full-time faculty in the Department of Behavioral Sciences.
 Psychology faculty also advise some students in Human Services, and we have no way to separate the surveys by major.
 Ratings are similar across all department faculty.)